Bozar/OneMoreLevel/user/doc/ninja.md

 The dungeon is composed of three columns.
 The left and right columns are indicators to show your current level.
 An empty row means you are at an empty grid.
 A row with question marks (?) means you are at a grid with a soul fragment, of which the symbol is also a question mark (?).

 The middle column is battle ground.
 When the game starts, you stand on a static platform at the bottom of an elevator shaft.
-Underneath the platform is your health bar.
+Underneath the platform is your hit point bar.
 The bar has 2 blocks.
 When you take 1 hit from a ninja, the right block is depleted.
 The second hit depletes the left block and kills you.

 ## PC Moves outside Time Stop